 Managed by the Friends of the Great Barn at Harmondsworth.

 Read more about the history of the barn.

 Before You Go

 Opening Times: The barn is open on selected days throughout the year.
 On 10 and 24 April it is open 11am-4pm.
 From May to September it is open every second and fourth Sunday of the month 10am-5pm.
+It is also open on Sunday 18 September 10am-5pm as part of Open House London.
 On 9 and 23 October it is open 11am-4pm.
 See details.

 Access: The barn is accessible for wheelchair users.